denten-books/plain-text/4-screen.md

 (a town that also happens to be one of the southern-most cities in world).
-"I am a child of the Southern Cross," he writes in *Philosophy of Power*, "and I have no preordained respect for geniuses born under the Northern constellations" [@murray_philosophy_1939, 51].
+"I am a child of the Southern Cross," he writes in *Philosophy of Power*, "and I have no preordained respect for geniuses born under the Northern constellations." [@murray_philosophy_1939, 51]

 [^ln3-swedenborg]: See @swedenborg_treatise_1778, regarding the "gross error of those who assert the materiality of the soul, affirming it to be homogeneous, and continuous with the body; whereas it is heterogeneous, and discrete" (24).
-Swedenborg gives the neoplatonic, monistic articulation of the matter to the angels, in the "Angelic Idea of Creation," writing "The question was asked, 'Whence, then, is hell?'
+Swedenborg gives the neoplatonic, monistic articulation of the matter to the angels, in the "Angelic Idea of Creation," writing, "The question was asked, 'Whence, then, is hell?'
 They said, 'From man's freedom, without which a man would not be a man,' because man, from that freedom, broke the continuity in himself; and this being broken, separation took place; and the continuity,